spraakbanken/swell-project/Normalization_guidelines.md

 ## Why are different normalisations possible?

-There are two reasons that different normalisations are possible for a given learner text:
+There are two reasons why different normalisations are possible for a learner text:

 1. Different target hypotheses